- About Us

 Step One – Apply

-You can apply online for transfer in 2015/16 or fall enrollment in 2016/17.
+Please apply online for transfer during the 2015/16 school year or for 2016/17 fall enrollment.
 You will need to create an account on the TADS site in order to apply.
 A complete application consists of:

 - An application for admission